Maria Borowski, MA

 A surgical procedure, known as

-ablation, may be necessary if attacks are frequent or the if the person does not want to take medications.
+ablation, may be necessary if attacks are frequent or if the person does not want to take medications.
 In this therapy, the abnormal portion of cardiac tissue causing the arrhythmia is identified and destroyed.
 This procedure is done in conjunction with an electrophysiology study.

-To help reduce your chance of PSVT:
+To help reduce your chance of paroxysmal supraventricular tachycardia:

 Heart Rhythm Society